horizon0708/portfolio-v2/src/data/projects/redux-bookstore.md

     link: https://vast-tundra-70796.herokuapp.com/
 ---
 ## About
+A React-Redux bookstore I made as my first Redux/Fullstack project.
+Users can add books to the cart.
-React-Redux bookstore.
-Users can perform basic CRUD operations.
+Users can also perform basic CRUD operations like adding, editing and deleting books too.
-Users can add

 ## Goals
-- Learn how to create a react app with authentication.
+- Learn how Redux works with back-end.

-## Post Mortem
-- I had ran into some problems because react-router had updated to v4.